-Taxable profit: Financial result adjusted for tax purposes.
+– Taxable Profit: The taxable profit is the financial result adjusted for tax purposes.

-Tax loss can be carried forward: Tax losses can be carried forward over the next five consecutive years.
+– Carry Forward of Tax Losses: Tax losses can be carried forward over the next five consecutive years.

-Tax returns and payment: The annual corporate tax return has to be submitted by 31st March of the following year.
+– Tax Returns and Payment: The annual corporate tax return must be submitted by March 31st of the following year.

-The tax year is the calendar year: The corporate tax has to be paid also by 31st March.
-Quarterly or monthly advance instalments are due during the year.
+– Tax year is the calendar year: The corporate tax, which follows the calendar year, is due by March 31st.
+Quarterly or monthly advance installments are also required throughout the year.

 Value Added Tax (VAT)

-Entities are obliged to register for Bulgarian VAT purposes if they have performed:
+Entities are obliged to register for Bulgarian VAT under the following conditions:

-– Transactions with a place of supply in Bulgaria for which the VAT should be charged by the supplier exceeding BGN 50 thousand (approximately EUR 25.6 thousand) for the last 12 months;
+– Transactions with a place of supply in Bulgaria for which the supplier must charge VAT, exceeding BGN 50,000 (approximately EUR 25.6 thousand) over the last 12 months.

-– Intra-community acquisitions exceeding BGN 20 thousand (approximately EUR 10.2 thousand) during the calendar year;
+– Intra-community acquisitions exceeding BGN 20,000 (approximately EUR 10.2 thousand) during the calendar year.

-– Distance sales in Bulgaria exceeding BGN 70 thousand (approximately EUR 35.8 thousand) during the calendar year.
+– Distance sales in Bulgaria exceeding BGN 70,000 (approximately EUR 35.8 thousand) during the calendar year.

-European sales list (VIES) returns have to be filed monthly by the same deadline if intra-community supplies of goods or certain services have been performed during the respective month.
+Monthly VAT returns must be filed by the 14th of the following month.
+The tax period follows the calendar month.
+European Sales List (VIES) returns must be submitted monthly by the same deadline if intra-community supplies of goods or certain services were provided during the respective month.